HituziANDO/SwiftyUpdateKit/README.md

 SUK.reset()
 ```

+## Version Comparison Method

+Default version comparison method refers to [here](https://github.com/HituziANDO/SwiftyUpdateKit/blob/main/Framework/Sources/VersionCompare.swift#L26).
+If you need another comparison method, you implement the `VersionComparable` protocol and set it to `versionCompare` argument in the SwiftyUpdateKitConfig.

 ## API Reference

 To make the document of this framework, you run following command on the Terminal.
 This script depends on [jazzy](https://github.com/realm/jazzy).